ntamas/plfit/test/README.rst

    Structure of the Nervous System of the Nematode Caenorhabditis elegans.  *Philosophical Transactions of The Royal Society B*, 314(1165):1--340, 1986, doi:10.1098/rstb.1986.0056.

+..
+[Zachary1977]
+   Wayne W. Zachary.
+An Information Flow Model for Conflict and Fission in Small Groups. *Journal of Anthropological Research*, 33(4):452--473, 1977.